-Annual updates on the status of all mitigation and monitoring measures will be provided through the Project's Annual Compliance Reports.
+Annual updates on the status of all mitigation and monitoring measures will be provided to the Environmental Assessment Office (EAO) through the Project's Annual Compliance Reports.

 2.0 Impacts to Local Infrastructure

 Volume 4, Section 30 (Community Infrastructure and Services) of BC Hydro's Environmental Impact Statement (EIS) for the Project considers potential displacement to, or effects on, local government infrastructure, such as water and sanitary sewer systems, whose functionality may be directly affected by project components.
 The EIS identifies the following potential impacts and mitigation measures: